On asymptotically optimal confidence regions and tests for high-dimensional models: Empirical results

-\emph{Discussion.} Similarly to what we found for confidence intervals above, multiple testing with the de-sparsified Lasso estimator is reliable and works well for sparse problems (i.e., $s_0 = 3$).
+\emph{Discussion.} Similarly to what we found for confidence intervals above, multiple testing with the desparsified lasso estimator is reliable and works well for sparse problems (i.e., $s_0 = 3$).
 For less sparse problems (i.e., $s_0 = 15$), the error control is less reliable, especially for equi-correlated designs.
-For sparse Toeplitz designs, the Lasso-Projection method has more power than multiple sample splitting, a finding which is in line with our established optimality theory.
+For sparse Toeplitz designs, the lasso-projection method has more power than multiple sample splitting, a finding which is in line with our established optimality theory.

-\subsubsection{Logistic regression: multiple testing}
+\subsubsection{Logistic regression: Multiple testing}

-The residual bootstrap method \citep{chatter13} cannot be used in a straightforward way for logistic regression.
-Therefore, we compare our de-sparsified Lasso estimator with the multiple sampling splitting procedure, in the context of multiple testing for controlling the FWER.
+The residual bootstrap method~\cite{chatter13} cannot be used in a straightforward way for logistic regression.
+As for linear models, we compare our desparsified lasso estimator with the multiple sample splitting procedure, in the context of multiple testing for controlling the FWER.

-For the case of logistic regression shown in Tables \ref{tab9}-\ref{tab10}, inference with the de-sparsified Lasso method is reliable but exhibits rather low power.
-The same is true for the multiple sampling splitting method which is nevertheless found to perform a bit better.
-We present in Section \ref{subsec.addemp} some additional results for sample size $n=200$, illustrating that the power increases slightly.
+For the case of logistic regression shown in Tables~\ref{tab9}--\ref{tab10}, inference with the de-sparsified lasso method is not very reliable with respect to the FWER.
+The multiple sample splitting method is found to perform better.
+We present in the supplemental article \cite {supplement} some additional results for sample sizes $n=200$ and $n=400$, illustrating that the FWER control as well as the power for the desparsified lasso improve.